 “The natural sex ratio at birth is commonly assumed and empirically confirmed to be 105 male births to 100 female births” (Population Trends, Table 14, Page 197)

-So the perception created that number of female births needs to be equal to that of male births is completely fake and a feminist propaganda.
+So the perception created that a number of female births need to be equal to that of male births is completely fake and a feminist propaganda.

 When we look at the gender ratio between the age of 0-6 years we see that the ratio is declining.
 Let’s look at the gender analysis for 2001 and 2011 census data-

 We find that even though this ratio (Number of men / Number of women) is decreasing over increasing age group that never concerns our government or political parties.
 This shows systematic killing of men over their lifespan is not a matter of concern at all.

 There is another notion that son preference forces parents to kill their daughters after birth.
 A 2014 UNICEF report on India’s Infant and child mortality shows that female children are more prone to death under the age of five compared to the male child.–

 Even though WCD ministry is giving the reason that patriarchy and negligence to girls as the reason behind higher rate of death of female children, the UNICEF report has mention of the following factors for infant mortality–

 - Urban / Rural residence